How to Prepare for and Conduct an Interview

 If possible, the Interviewer should spend some time with the existing incumbent of the role to get a much greater understanding of the vacancy offered, its duties and responsibilities.

-In addition to the key questions being asked during the Interview, the Interviewer should thoroughly review the Interviewees:
+In addition to the key questions being asked during the interview, you should thoroughly review the interviewees:

 Education – Ask about the Interviewees educational choices